matt-harvey/tabulo/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+PRs are welcome.

+To start working on Tabulo, `git clone` and `cd` into your fork of the repo, then run `bin/setup` to install dependencies.

+`bin/console` will give you an interactive prompt that will allow you to experiment; and `rake spec` will run the test suite.
+For a list of other Rake tasks that are available in the development environment, run `rake -T`.

 ## Contributing